 What do I need to do?

-The information on these web pages will help you understand what you need to do under the Construction (Design and Management) Regulations 2007 which came into force in April 2007 and what happens if you don't.
+The information in these web pages will help you understand what you need to do under the Construction (Design and Management) Regulations 2015 (CDM 2015), which came into force in April 2015.

-- Clients - A 'client' is anyone having construction or building work carried out as part of their business.
-This could be an individual, partnership or company and includes property developers or management companies for domestic properties.
+- commercial clients have construction work carried out as part of their business.
+This could be an individual, partnership or company and includes property developers and companies managing domestic properties